enfp personality type

 They Have a Hard Time Following Through

-ENFPs are fortunate in that they can achieve success in many different areas, but they should only take jobs in which they can creatively generate new ideas and work with people.
+ENFPs are fortunate in that they can achieve success in many different areas.
+Despite this, they should only take jobs in which they can creatively generate new ideas and work with people.
 Any job that has them doing boring, routine tasks will be a poor choice.
-In relationships, their strong value system will keep them more dedicated than they would otherwise be, but they should choose partners that are just as flexible and future-oriented as they are.

 They Develop Their People Skills Over Time